2024-25 Academic Catalog

 Undergraduate Coordinator: Dr. Danielle Nadorff

-Mississippi State University offers majors leading to the B.S., the M.S., and Ph.D. degrees.
+Mississippi State University offers majors leading to the B.S. and Ph.D. degrees.
 Undergraduate students wishing to major in psychology must have a minimum 2.0 GPA on all college work attempted prior to entering the major.
 Transfer students also must have a minimum 2.0 GPA to be admitted to the psychology major.
-Students must earn a grade of C or higher in all PSY courses applied toward the psychology major requirements.
+Students must earn a grade of C or higher in PSY 1013 and all courses applied toward the Major Core section of the degree requirements.

 A bachelor’s degree in psychology prepares graduates to pursue: